episerver/episerver-labs-content-manager-docs/README.md

 Content Manager can be used to list Episerver Commerce products.

-To configure it, the `ExternalModules` should have Commrce added.
+To configure it, the `ExternalModules` should contain the Commerce ShellModule.
 There is `EnsureCommerceLoaded` helper method that add required modules.

 ```c#